visinf/probflow/README.md

 `addpath(genpath('path/to/flow_code/utils'))`

-To use ProbFlowFields with the given SOR solver you have to compile the corresponding mex file in ./probFlowFields/mex, i.e. mex -O sor_probflow.c
+To use ProbFlowFields with the given SOR solver you have to compile the corresponding mex file in ./probFlowFields/mex, i.e. `mex -O sor_probflow.c`

 Usage
 -------------------------------------------------------------------------------

-An exemplary usage of ProbClassicA and ProbFlowFields can be found in probFlow_demo.m.
+An exemplary usage of ProbClassicA and ProbFlowFields can be found in `probFlow_demo.m`.
 Please adapt the search path in line 9 appropriately.

 ProbClassicA: